Somewhere to Live

 Michael Cohen, Professor of International Affairs and Director of the Doctoral Program in Public and Urban Policy, The New School, USA

 Geoffrey Payne is a housing and urban development consultant based in London.
-He is author of Making Common Ground: Public-private Partnerships in Land for Housing also published by Practical Action Publishing.
+He is author of Making Common Ground: Public-private Partnerships in Land for Housing also published by ITDG Publishing.